openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 (filesystem / S3 / ...) for a particular volume, which are not
 referenced/needed anymore by that volume.
 These object can be considered garbage, but the vStorage Driver currently does not have a automated or manual garbage collection policy to remove these objects.
-Hence this can be considered as a storage leak.

 In normal operation the vStorage Driver will not leave garbage on the backend.
 Storage leaks can occur if